Pravargav/DSA_Note/String_and_Character_Apna.md

 // Substring
 String sub = sb.substring(0, 5);  // Returns substring from index 0 to 4

-// Ensure Capacity
-sb.ensureCapacity(50);  // Ensures capacity of at least 50

 // Delete Character at Index
 sb.deleteCharAt(3);  // Deletes character at index 3